nodatime/nodatime/www/unstable/userguide/serialization.md

 The PCL itself does not support binary serialization, so the interface and attribute are not applied to the above types in the PCL Noda Time build.

+The serialized form is not documented here as it is not expected to be consumed other than by the `BinaryFormatter`; the relevant code is easily discovered in each serialized type, however.

 Third-party serialization
 -------------------------